Designing Powerful Questions

 I am a big fan of Daniel Stillman, his book “Good Talk”, and his Podcast “The Conversation Factory”.

-Of course I was thrilled to hear that he was doing a session on “Powerful Questions” at the “Hands on Agile” Meetup hosted by Stephan Wolpers.
+Of course I was thrilled to hear that he was doing a session on “Powerful Questions” at the “Hands on Agile” Meetuphosted by Stephan Wolpers.
+Unfortunately, I wasn’t able to attend the session, so I’m forever grateful that Stephan made a recording available.

 If you can spare one hour, make sure you watch it.
 Daniel’s energy and presence add so much to his ideas on conversations and how to create them.

-Basically, “everything you do is just an invitation for having a conversation” is the theme of my work and agile practice.
+Basically,_“everything you do is just an invitation for having a conversation”_is the theme of my work and agile practice.
 It’s the prism through which I see everything.
 “Here, I made this”, as Seth Godin put it, can be the start of a deep, human connection.

 If you believe this to be true, then you should try to get the most out of your conversations, and craft them, deliberately and with care.
 Something I am working on every day.
+Thinking about “powerful questions” - what they are, and what we can use them for - is a great exercise, and Daniels session delivers.

-The most powerful question I learned is “What time do you have dinner?”, and if that doesn’t make you watch the session then I don’t know what will.
+The most powerful question I learned is_“What time do you have dinner?”_, and if that doesn’t make you watch the session then I don’t know what will.

 Feedback Magnets

+I hate “Feedback”.
+I love talking to people, and I love growing as a person and a professional.
+I also love to help others grow.
+Maybe we are gardeners, at least more than origin and destination of mechanistic loops of exchanging information.
 “Feedback” boils down to “This is what I think you did, and this is what I think of it”.
 And if it’s solicited, it’s “This is what I did, now please tell me what you think of it”.
 Both is narrowing, and reduces the conversation to a pupil/teacher power dynamic.
 Or forced dishonesty.
 I wouldn’t know which was worse.
+We can all be coaches of each other, and here’s an outline how that can work for leaders.

 Literature Clock